 The Enclos design team prepared to develop the concept into a working solution, and during initial research, we came across a French company that had developed and patented related technologies over a decade ago.
 In fact, the technology had been in use in several large-scale building applications for over 10 years, including the Bibliothèque nationale de France (1997).
 We contacted the French company and ultimately licensed rights to the technology.
 Our ability to identify a problem with the proposed design, conceptualize a solution and secure proven technology to provide that solution were key factors in our selection by the project team.

-Construction commenced in 2011 with the already existing, adjacent Stanford Hospital remaining uninteruppted and fully functional.
-The $2 billion project is scheduled for completion in 2018.
+Construction commenced in 2011 with the already existing, adjacent Stanford Hospital remaining uninterrupted and fully functional.
+Enclos completed enclosure work in 2018 while the $2 billion project officially opened in November 2019.

 Photos courtesy of Will Pryce via Rafael Viñoly Architects.